networknt/light-doc/content/en/tool/light-codegen/openapi-generator.md

 #### Model

 In light-rest-4j framework generator, the model that drives code generation is the OpenAPI 3.0 specification previously named Swagger specification.
 When editing it, it usually will be in YAML format with separate files for readability and flexibility.
-Before leverage it in the light-rest-4j framework, all YAML files need to be bundled to a single file in YAML or JSON format to be consumed by the framework and generator.
+Before leveraging it in the light-rest-4j framework, all YAML files need to be bundled to a single file in YAML or JSON format to be consumed by the framework and generator.
 Also, validation needs to be done to make sure that the openapi.yaml or openapi.json is valid against JSON schema of the OpenAPI 3.0 specification.

 Note: currently, we support both OpenAPI 3.0 specification and Swagger 2.0 specification.
 There is a similar [Swagger 2.0 generator tutorial][] available.